Capital campaign management

 Major donor strategy

 Shawn D. Ingram is a human capital and revenue enhancement expert with more than 25 years of professional experience in nonprofit fundraising and management in the arts and social services.
-Joining the Los Angeles office in 2016, Mr. Ingram leads the firm’s Interim Management practice, where he supports a comprehensive national roster of ACG clients with strategic management and fundraising solutions.
+Joining the Los Angeles office in 2016, Mr. Ingram leads the firm’s Contributed Revenue Enhancement practice, where he supports a comprehensive national roster of ACG clients with strategic management and fundraising solutions.

 Mr. Ingram has served as Interim Director of Development at Laguna Playhouse, Interim Vice President of Development for Para Los Niños, and provided similar services for The Unusual Suspects Theatre Company.
 He supported New Roads School’s early stages of a $20 million capital campaign and the American Youth Symphony in enhancing their major gifts program.
 In the social services sector, Mr. Ingram held positions as Executive Director at My Friend’s Place and as Director of Development at the San Diego LGBT Community Center, Equality California, and The Trevor Project.
 While at The Trevor Project, he helped create a new financial model to raise a $6.2 million budget from private sources and reconceived the organization’s strategic partnership model by successfully engaging new corporate donors.

 “People power nonprofit organizations.
 Even in our digital age, people still connect to people.
 Nothing beats the face-to-face, emotional impact of hearing the story of why cultural organizations do what they do.
 Determining the right person to manage the process, cultivate the relationship, tell the story, and eventually make ‘the ask’ is a critical element of successful nonprofit management.”